jdoleary/Stealth_em_up/README.md

 * Sound doesn't work properly on firefox.
 Cannot play another sound of the same kind until the first is finished.

 ## Next:
+  Summary:
+    Day 1: 8 Tasks, 3hrs

+* Text over units heads.
+For hero it could be unlock count down.
+For enemies it could be state.
-* Function for "fully press and release key" so that mask doesn't flash on and off
+* Function for "fully press and release key" so that mask doesn't flash on and off.
+Keep buttons from rapid firing actions (like space and shift)
-* Map Maker improvements
+* Improved map design (use tile editor with multiple layers)
 * Sprint
-* Disable blood path
+* Make blood path alert guards
 * Make Civs avoid restricted areas and wait longer.
 * Make guards wait.
 * Intimidate

+  Day 2:

 * Blood spray when shot (alarming object)
-* Keep buttons from rapid firing actions (like space and shift)
+* Improve gun fire with collision instead of hit scan (But keep it really fast).
 * Option to allow 'easy space' meaning you only have to press space once for an action to occur (not hold it) for unlocking and strangling
 * Make droping money a different button than picking it up.
-* Improved map design (use tile editor with multiple layers)
-* multiple buildings
 * (e)Hero Health
 * (e)Make loot drop work with score
 * Less loot